On Mid Summers’ Day, swimmers were asked to talk about their love of taking the plunge as part of Amy Sharrocks’ Museum of Water at Somerset House.

 It had a wave machine, and a loud horn sounded to signal its start.
 It was so exciting!
 We went there to celebrate my 11th birthday and I remember feeling like a superstar when the lifeguard announced it on the intercom.

 I visited Laura in New Jersey.
 Homesickness was dissolved by pizza being delivered on a scooter to the beach.

-Jet skis, swim training, tuna fish sandwiches, coca cola, fire-flies, helicopters and multimillionaires.
+Jet skis, swim training, tuna fish sandwiches, coca cola, fire-flies, and multimillionaires.
 I was no longer in South East London.

 At the beach club swimming gala, we raced on inflatable turtles across the pool, whilst competitive parents screamed at us to win.

 Laura and I were laughing too much to care.

 Swimming in Italy.

 I am a child of the jaws generation and the huge rocks under the sea prompted me to enact the first rule of international shark defence:

 Make sure your brother and sister swim in front of you (it’s scientifically proven that the shark will eat them first).

 Back at school I raced in the annual Haberdashers’ tri-school sports tournament.